openfisca/openfisca-doc/coding-the-legislation/20_input_variables.md

 - For boolean variables: `False`.
 - For enum variables: the item of index `0`.

-## Advanced example
+## Advanced example: enumerations (enum)

+### When to use enums?

-Let's say you want to calculate a housing tax.
-This tax amount depends on the occupancy status of the inhabitants.
+Let's say you want to calculate a housing tax that depends on the occupancy status of the inhabitants.
-So, the occupancy status has to be defined as an input variable.

-The input variable `housing_occupancy_status` will have a limited set of possible values defined by your legislation.
-You can name these statuses in a `HOUSING_OCCUPANCY_STATUS` [enumerated type](https://en.wikipedia.org/wiki/Enumerated_type):
+The input variable `housing_occupancy_status` will be an input variable, and have a limited set of possible values (e.g. Owner, Tenant ...).
+We can express this through the enum type.

+### How to use the enum in an input variable?

+1. Create an [enumerated type](https://en.wikipedia.org/wiki/Enumerated_type) `HOUSING_OCCUPANCY_STATUS`:

 ```py
 HOUSING_OCCUPANCY_STATUS = Enum([